-Under Iranian law, girls may be legally married at 13 years old (compared with 15 for boys), or even younger if their respective fathers or grandfathers agree and a judge assents.
-Regime figures reveal over 40,000 registered marriages of children in Iran—including over 300 girls under age 14—and the United Nations has expressed concern about the increasing number of marriages of girls 10 or younger.
+Under Iranian law, a girl may be legally married at 13 years old (compared with 15 for a boy), or even younger if her father or grandfather agrees, and a judge assents.
+Regime figures reveal over 40,000 registered marriages of children in Iran—including over 300 girls under age 14—and the United Nations has expressed concern about the increasing number of marriages of girls ten or younger.

-In recent years, there have been efforts by women lawmakers to raise the age of marriage, but they have languished in parliament, despite endorsement by some leading clerics like Ayatollah Nasser Makarem Shirazi.
+In recent years, there have been efforts by women lawmakers to raise the age of marriage.
+However, measures to that effect have languished in parliament, despite endorsement by some leading clerics like Ayatollah Nasser Makarem Shirazi.

 Iranian authorities continue to harass interrogate, detain, and imprison women’s rights activists, sometimes accusing them of national-security crimes like espionage and collaboration with foreign powers to overthrow the regime.
 The government prohibits some women’s rights activists from traveling abroad.

-Since 2018, the regime detained at least 44 individuals for protesting mandatory head-covering.
+Since 2018, the regime has detained dozens of individuals for protesting mandatory head-covering.
 The activists have faced charges that include “inciting prostitution and corruption.”
 One of the activists, Shaparak Shajarizadeh, was sentenced to two years in prison and an 18-year suspended sentence after prolonged detention in which she was reportedly tortured and beaten and put in solitary confinement.
 Shajarizadeh, who fled Iran after her sentencing, claims she was told that she would serve her entire 20-year sentence if she engaged in further activism.
-In August 2019, a revolutionary court sentenced another hijab-protester, Saba Kordafshari, to 24 years’ imprisonment.
+In August 2019, a revolutionary court sentenced another hijab protester, Saba Kordafshari, to 24 years imprisonment.

 In June 2018, the regime arrested prominent human rights lawyer Nasrin Sotoudeh, who had represented Shajarizadeh, reportedly telling her that she had been sentenced in absentia to a five-year prison sentence for espionage and endangering Iranian national security.
 Critics of the Iranian regime allege that the charges were a pretext and that Iran’s government targeted her for representing political prisoners and women protesting Iran’s compulsory hijab law.

 In March 2019, Sotoudeh’s husband, Reza Khandan, announced that the regime had opaquely reached additional verdicts against her and that her complete sentence was “a total of 38 years imprisonment with 148 lashes, five years in jail for the first case and 33 years in prison with 148 lashes on the second charges.”
 Sotoudeh was previously imprisoned from 2010 to 2013 for purported crimes against national security and Iran’s political system.
-Khandan himself was sentenced in January 2019 to six years’ imprisonment for “conspiring against national security” and “propaganda against the system” through his public advocacy for his wife.
-As of March 2020, Khandan remained free while he appealed his sentence.
+Khandan himself was sentenced in January 2019 to six years imprisonment for “conspiring against national security” and “propaganda against the system” through his public advocacy for his wife.
+He remains free on appeal.

 In September 2019, the regime arrested three relatives of Masih Alinejad, who founded the movement to protest mandatory head-covering.
 Some of them were put in solitary confinement, according to reports.
 The authorities reportedly later released one of the three relatives after interrogating him and warned him that contact with Alinejad or “her team” was a crime.
 In March 2019, the regime interrogated Alinejad’s elderly mother for two hours and videotaped the session.